Crosstalk-mitigated microelectronic control for optically-active spins: Hybrid device realisation

-In Fig.\ref{fig3}k, plotting the power dependence of the observed Rabi frequency indicates that on-chip driving is significantly more efficient, as expected from the micron proximity to the radiation source (following the $1/r^3$ power law decay where $r$ is distance from the source), as opposed to approximately \SI{500}{\micro\meter} for the external antenna (Fig.\ref{fig3}l).
-Specifically, our result shows that the on-chip metallic loop interface can be two hundred times more efficient, achieving a Rabi frequency $f_{Rabi}\simeq$10 MHz with 50 mW (power at the loop).
+In Fig. \ref{fig3}h, plotting the power dependence of the observed Rabi frequency indicates that on-chip driving (compared to driving with global PCB antenna, see Appendix D) is significantly more efficient, as expected from the micron proximity to the radiation source (following the $1/r^3$ power law decay where $r$ is distance from the source), as opposed to approximately \SI{500}{\micro\meter} for the external antenna (Fig. \ref{fig3}i).
+The inner loop also drives more efficiently than the outer loop.
+Specifically, our result shows that the on-chip metallic loop interface can be two hundred times more efficient, achieving a Rabi frequency $f_{Rabi}\simeq$10 MHz with $<$40 mW (power at the inner loop).
 This is fast enough for coherent control of the NV electron spin considering $1/f_{Rabi} < T_2/10$ where the typical $T_2$ coherence time for NV electron spin in nanodiamond is around \SI{1}{\micro\second} \cite{knowles2014observing}.
 It is worth noting that more efficient driving has been achieved by identifying NVs close to patterned metallisation on diamond \cite{mariani2020system} or nearby wires \cite{wang2015high}.
 However, our demonstration presents a scalable solution with foundry microelectronics, providing both the uniformity of field in the loop to favour NV positioning and compatibility with integrated photonics.

-\subsection{Crosstalk-mitigated spin control}
+\section{Crosstalk-mitigated spin control}

 With the ability to efficiently manipulate the spin, we progress to demonstrate the crosstalk mitigation scheme.
-By operating both the inner and outer loops (left site in Fig.\ref{fig2}a)) at the site adjacent to the isolated spin site, our aim is to observe the cancellation of the driving field from this neighbouring control site, at the position of the isolated spin.
+By operating both the inner and outer loops (left site in Fig. \ref{fig2}a) at the site adjacent to the isolated spin site, our aim is to observe the cancellation of the driving field from this neighbouring control site, at the position of the isolated spin.